19hours/sg-statutes/Acts/Building and Construction Authority Act.md

 “Chairman” means the Chairman of the Authority and includes any acting Chairman of the Authority;

-“Chief Executive” means the Chief Executive of the Authority appointed under section 13 and includes any person acting in that capacity;
+“Chief Executive” means the Chief Executive of the Authority, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “construction industry” means the industry concerning the carrying out of construction works and services;